 Run the Test

 Once you've got everything ready, summon your speakers, and click Launch Studio from the Edit window of the Live Stream feature or Agenda session.
 If there are additional people who'll be controlling transitions, banners, overlays, etc., make sure to invite them to your Socio team, then have them click Launch Studio in the test session instead of using the Speaker link.

 ⭐️ Keep in mind, you can have a maximum of 10 people in the Studio at one time.

 We recommend opening the Web App for your event in a different browser tab or device so you can check out how things will look to an attendee.
 If you have Chat enabled, this will also let you show your speakers how chats can be highlighted in the stream.

 Once everyone is in the stream, give them plenty of time to play around with settings and simply get familiar and comfortable with the space.
 You can show them how transitions, overlays, banners, and chats work before you click Go Live.

 If you mess something up, or want to try something different, no worries!
 That's why you're testing.
 If you need to, just repeat this process to make a new test and try it again.

 If you're using this process to pre-record a session, anything that happened in the stream after you clicked Go Live will be recorded and available for download.
-To access the download, simply leave the studio, and then re-enter it after a couple minutes.
-You'll see a pop-up with the download options.
+To access the video and/or audio download, simply click the Download recordings button that replaced the Go Live button.